-MU adds BA in Humanities program
+MU Adds BA in Humanities Program

 “This major is designed to provide a comprehensive foundation in the areas of the arts, English, foreign languages, history, linguistics, and music,” says Humanities Department Chair Professor Stanford Campbell.
 “It opens doors to careers in law, theology, education, research, library work and creative writing.
 Additionally, national and state surveys reveal that employers are seeking graduates who have completed a Humanities/Interdisciplinary-style course of study.” *

-Students who choose this major will be able to combine two humanities disciplines with Multnomah’s Bible & theology core to form the backbone of their education.
+Students who choose a Humanities major will be able to combine two humanities disciplines with Multnomah’s Bible & theology core to form the backbone of their education.
 Because of this addition to MU’s academic lineup, the university’s music ministry major is being incorporated into the humanities major.
 “The core of the Music Ministry major is preserved, but folded within the Humanities BA curriculum,” says Campbell.
 “This will allow students pursuing a music ministry course of study to prepare more broadly for wider vocational opportunities.”

-Beyond the fields listed above, Campbell considers humanities a great option for those interested in government work, such as archiving or working in historic parks.
+Beyond the fields listed above, Campbell considers the B.A. in humanities a great option for those interested in government work, such as archiving or working in historic parks.
 “It’s also intended to prepare students for arts management roles (nonperforming roles), museum curation, and a variety of other vocations,” he says.
 “We believe this major is a very good fit for Multnomah, which already values and practices the integration of unique disciplines of study as a way of understanding ourselves and the world.”

 Learn more about our BA in Humanities degree here.